Using the Spyder plugin

 A list of suggested completions should automatically appear.

-Kite will also show hints for the kind of value represented by the completion (e.g.
+In the case of name and attribute completions, Kite will also provide the kind of value represented by the completion (e.g.

 function) as well as a short snippet of the documentation if available.